AthenaX Live with Matthieu Jobbé-Duval (CoinWatch)

 We’re not in a world yet where DEX-only is a viable long-term strategy for 99% of projects.”

-Matthieu: Coinwatch started from an advisory business to now having about 45 clients supported by five full-time engineers working on a trusted execution environment, developing APIs for tracking, autopilot liquidity routing.
+Matthieu: Coinwatch started from an advisory business and now has about 45 clients supported by five full-time engineers working on a trusted execution environment, developing APIs for tracking, autopilot liquidity routing.

-We cycle through 22 market makers very actively, literally, we could do it on a daily basis if we wanted to, and this really allows us to be a smart liquidity router.
-So that for me is the natural next evolution of our business, where we really manage the assets of these foundations to provide them liquidity with no headache, no dozens of contracts to review and relationships to manage and settlement of assets.
+We cycle through 22 market makers very actively, literally, we could do it daily if we wanted to, and this really allows us to be a smart liquidity router.
+So that for me is the natural next evolution of our business, where we really manage the assets of these foundations to provide them liquidity with no headache, no dozens of contracts to review, relationships to manage, and settlement of assets.
 We take care of everything.
-And then of course, the next natural evolution after that is prime brokerage.
+And then, of course, the next natural evolution after that is prime brokerage.